-The EUT was connected to the host PC and tested as a customer would normally use it.
-The packet length modulation data rates were changed in order to find the worst case emissions.
-It was found that the 100% Tx, TFC 1, 53.3 Mbps data rate, and payload set to random, provided the worst case emissions.
+The EUT was connected to the host PC using a USB cable to activate the UWB emissions.
+After activation, the USB cable was disconnected and the EUT was tested as a customer would normally use it.
+The packet length and modulation data rates were changed in order to find the worst case emissions.
+It was found that the 100% Tx, TFC4, 4095 packet length, 480 Mbps data rate, and payload set to random, provided the worst case emissions.
 All testing was done in this configuration.